golergka/golergka/israeli-pager-attack.md

 ## Protocol on Mines, Booby-Traps and Other Devices

 Israel have signed [a treaty against booby trapped devices](https://en.wikipedia.org/wiki/Protocol_on_Mines%2C_Booby-Traps_and_Other_Devices).
 Some people have claimed that this attack violates this treaty.
+I will cite wikipedia article here.

-It prohibits the use of booby traps that are "attached to or associated with" any of the following features:
+[The treaty] prohibits the use of booby traps that are "attached to or associated with" any of the following features:

 (a) internationally recognized protective emblems, signs or signals;

 (b) sick, wounded or dead persons;

 (c) burial or cremation sites or graves;

 (d) medical facilities, medical equipment, medical supplies or medical transportation;

 (e) children's toys or other portable objects or products specially designed for the feeding, health, hygiene, clothing or education of children;

 (f) food or drink;

 (g) kitchen utensils or appliances except in military establishments, military locations or military supply depots;

 (h) objects clearly of a religious nature;

-(i) historic monuments, works of art or places of worship which constitute the cultural or spiritual heritage of peoples; and (j) animals or their carcasses.
+(i) historic monuments, works of art or places of worship which constitute the cultural or spiritual heritage of peoples; and

+(j) animals or their carcasses.

 The pagers are communication devices used by combatants.
 They don't fall into any of these categories.